-Collagen is the main structural protein found in skin and connective tissues like joints, tendons, cartilage, and ligaments.
+Collagen is the main structural protein in skin and connective tissues like joints, tendons, cartilage, and ligaments.
 Collagen provides strength and elasticity to the hair, bones, nails, and teeth.
 As pets age, their ability to produce collagen begins to decline, making them more susceptible to injury, painful conditions of the joints and bone such as arthritis, and poor skin and coat health.
 The reduction of healthy collagen in the body is a natural part of aging, however diminished collagen can be replaced through supplementation.
 The earlier you begin to provide additional collagen in your pet’s diet, the more likely you are to prevent these age-related problems down the road.

 1) It helps to stabilize joints and prevent injuries